-There are no surviving examples of Vegvísir or the Ægishjálmur in archeology before they appear in these three Icelandic books.
+There are ZERO surviving examples of Vegvísir in archeology before they appear in these three Icelandic books.
 None.
 No Wayfinders carved on a ship’s prow, no Ægishjálmur engraved on a helmet, nothing.
-The archeological record is completely quiet when it comes to Icelandic rune staves (galdrastafir).
+The archaeological record is completely quiet when it comes to Icelandic rune staves (galdrastafir).

 This is no surprise, however.
 Here are some reasons why this may be:

 Ólafur Davíðsson, writing in Iceland 120 years ago, when many there still practiced these arts and took them seriously, offers,